-1.4 times more often in core housing need than non-Aboriginal households are in core households.

-1.5 times more likely than non-Aboriginal households to live in dwellings that are crowded.
+- 1.4 times more often in core housing need than non-Aboriginal households. - 1.5 times more likely than non-Aboriginal households to live in dwellings that are crowded.

 Aboriginal households have 2 times more likely than non-Aboriginal households to live in dwellings in need of major repairs in total private households.